 Samsung and its carrier partners still haven’t detailed their Android Pie plans in full and that’s left owners of older Galaxy phones and tablets wondering what will happen this year.

 Samsung Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active owners want to know if the device will get upgraded to Pie, when the update could arrive, and what will happen to the Galaxy S7 if Samsung decides to keep the devices on Android Oreo.

 It could take months for Samsung to officially fill in the blanks so we want to take an early look at what you can expect if you own a Galaxy S7.

 Galaxy S7 Android 8.1 Update

 Before we get to Android Pie, we want to address a question we’ve been getting about the Galaxy S7’s Android Oreo update.

-A lot of Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active users are curious if the devices will get upgraded to Android 8.1 Oreo, a newer version of Oreo that debuted earlier this year on Samsung’s Galaxy Note 9.
+A lot of Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active users are curious if the devices will get upgraded to Android 8.1 Oreo, a newer version of Oreo that debuted in 2018 on Samsung’s Galaxy Note 9.